 The different Vespa services that run on nodes will mostly communicate with each other via the network.
 This means that all nodes must have an IP address and have network connectivity to all other nodes.
 Both IPv4 and IPv6 protocols are supported.
 Note that the same framework is used even when running the entire Vespa stack on a single node.

 In order to find the IP address of a node and connect to it, the node must have a hostname that identifies it and which maps to its IP address.
-Actual machines on a network will usually have a Fully Qualified Domain Name (FQDN) in DNS which should be used as the host name for this purpose.
+Actual machines on a network will usually have a Fully Qualified Domain Name (FQDN) in DNS, which should be used as the host name for this purpose.

 can be used to look up the IP address of the node.

-that will be used to open network connections to Vespa services running on that node.
+to be used to open network connections to Vespa services running on that node.